The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Introduction

 \section{Introduction}

-Following Iyama \cite{Iy07}, an algebra is said to be higher Auslander if its global dimension is finite and bounded by its dominant dimension.
-Higher Auslander algebras arise in cluster-tilting theory.
-Following Iyama and Solberg \cite{IS18}, an algebra is said to be minimal Auslander-Gorenstein provided that its global dimension is finite and bounded by its dominant dimension.
-Minimal Auslander-Gorenstein algebras are a special class of Auslander-Gorenstein algebras.
+Following Iyama \cite{Iya07}, an algebra is said to be higher Auslander provided that its global dimension is finite and bounded by its dominant dimension.
+Higher Auslander algebras generalize the classical Auslander algebras.
+Following Iyama and Solberg \cite{IS18}, an algebra is said to be minimal Auslander-Gorenstein provided that its selfinjective dimension is finite and bounded by its dominant dimension.
+Minimal Auslander-Gorenstein algebras are the Gorenstein analogues of higher Auslander algebras.
+They are a special class of Auslander-Gorenstein algebras.

-Nakayama algebras are one of most basic classes of algebras in representation theory of algebras.
+Nakayama algebras are one of the most fundamental classes of algebras in the representation theory of algebras.
 An algebra is called a Nakayama algebra if it is a homomorphic image of the path algebra of an oriented cycle.
-A connected Nakayama algebras is either linear or else cyclic.
+The indecomposable modules over Nakayama algebras are uniserial.
+A connected Nakayama algebra is either linear or cyclic.

 The resolution quiver for Nakayama algebras is introduced by Ringel \cite{Rin13}.
 It is an efficient tool for studying the homological properties of Nakayama algebras.
 A resolution quiver criterion to detect the finiteness of global dimension and the finiteness of selfinjective dimension for Nakayama algebras is given in \cite{She17}.